bidiac-de/etl-core/docs/etl_core/components/file_components/README.md

 # File Components

-This directory contains components for reading and writing various file formats.
+This directory contains components for reading and writing various file formats with comprehensive support for different processing strategies and file types.

 ## Components Overview

 ### [CSV](./csv/README.md)
-CSV file reading and writing components with configurable delimiters and encoding support.
+CSV file reading and writing components with **configurable delimiters** and encoding support for efficient data processing.

 ### [Excel](./excel/README.md)
-Excel file reading and writing components with sheet support and formatting options.
+Excel file reading and writing components with **sheet support** and formatting preservation for complex spreadsheet operations.

 ### [JSON](./json/README.md)
-JSON file reading and writing components with streaming support and flexible schema handling.
+JSON file reading and writing components with **streaming support** and flexible schema handling for structured data processing.

 ## Common Features